NaathanFerreira/GymPassApi/readme.md

 ---
 ## About the project

-Gym Pass is an REST API project, using SOLID principles, that simulate the [GymPassApp](https://gympass.com/en-us), where you can authenticate, create Gyms, fetch nearby Gyms, make a check-in in a specific Gym, validate a check-in, get user metrics and other funcionalities.
+Gym Pass is a REST API project, using SOLID principles, that simulate the [GymPassApp](https://gympass.com/en-us), where you can authenticate, create Gyms, fetch nearby Gyms, make a check-in in a specific Gym, validate a check-in, get user metrics and other funcionalities.
 It also has Unit Tests and E2E tests.

 ### 🛠 Technologies